asb219/evaluate-SOC-models/README.md

 ### File storage location

-Running the `produce_all_results.py` script will produce 12.5 GB of permanent files (downloads, model input and output, plots), as well as a total of over 300 GB of temporary files which are written to disk and quickly removed as the script runs MEND over the different soil profiles.
+Running the `produce_all_results.py` script will produce 12.5 GB of permanent files, as well as a total of over 300 GB of temporary files which are written to disk and quickly removed as the script runs MEND over the different soil profiles.
 All those files are (permanently or temporarily) stored in the `dump` directory by default.